-All kangaroo species are protected fauna in South Australia under the NPW Act.
-The NPW Act, the National Parks and Wildlife (Kangaroo Harvesting) Regulations 2003 (Kangaroo Harvesting Regulations), and the National Parks and Wildlife (Wildlife) Regulations 2016 (Wildlife Regulations) make provisions for the permitting of a range of activities relating to the commercial harvesting of kangaroos in South Australia.
+All kangaroo species are protected animals in South Australia under the NPW Act.
+The NPW Act, the National Parks and Wildlife (Kangaroo Harvesting) Regulations 2018 (Kangaroo Harvesting Regulations), and the National Parks and Wildlife (Wildlife) Regulations 2019 (Wildlife Regulations) make provisions for the permitting of a range of activities relating to the commercial harvesting of kangaroos in South Australia.